 This 5-year observational cohort study will use administrative healthcare claims data (the ORD) to assess PAXLOVID exposure and pregnancy and infant outcomes including SA, induced termination, stillbirth, livebirth, SGA, preterm birth, and MCM.
+The primary outcome is MCM, which will be confirmed via medical record review.
 Pregnancies that begin (based on the ECD, equal to LMP + 14 days) between 01 March 2021 and 01 December 2025 will be identified.
-Pregnancies that began in March 2021 are the earliest eligible PAXLOVID-exposed pregnancies in the US (i.e., potentially exposed to PAXLOVID close to delivery in December 2021).
+Pregnancies that began in March 2021 are the earliest eligible PAXLOVID-exposed pregnancies in the US (ie, potentially exposed to PAXLOVID close to delivery in December 2021).